 Albert Klass – 30 Years on the NYPD

-My great uncle Al held a respectable and long-running career with the New York Police Department, with over three decades on the force.
+My great uncle Al held a respectable and long-running career with the New York Police Department, retiring with the rank of Sergeant after over three decades on the force.

 I now hope to continue building upon the Klass family legacy of public service with my candidacy for local office.